Dynamic routes are routes that can change based on certain parameters or values.

 Optional Parameters

-Sometimes, it is useful to define parameters that are not mandatory.
-To do this, we can use the ? symbol after the parameter name.
+Sometimes, it’s useful to define parameters that are not mandatory.
+For this, we can use the ? symbol after the parameter name.
 For example:

 Nested Routes